-The EU has utilized several instruments in its policies towards the Balkans – conflict prevention, peace building, stabilization, reconciliation, association, pre-accession funding, and conditionality however, timing, decisiveness, and long-term strategy seemed to be lacking.
+The EU has utilized several instruments in its policies towards the Balkans – conflict prevention, peace building, stabilization, reconciliation, association, pre-accession funding, and conditionality; however, timing, decisiveness, and long-term strategy seemed to be lacking.
 Yet, there is no alternative for the EU other than to continue employing policies that will complete the Europeanization of the region, since any alternative would be far costlier.
 At the same time, internal developments after the Brexit and Catalan referendums, as well as the rise of the nationalist political parties in Germany, France, Italy, Sweden, Denmark, Belgium, the Netherlands, Hungary, and Poland will inevitably shape the common EU processes for further enlargement.
 In this respect, by not accepting the entire Balkan region into the Union, the Union may Balkanize itself.

 Literature